 In my personal experience, the vast majority of historians and students of history have dabbled in counterfactual and alternative history, if only as a curiosity.
-As I have written here in the past, a collection of counterfactual history essays captured my imagination as a high school student and helped push me towards studying history at all.
+As I have written here in the past, a collection of counterfactual history essays captured my imagination as a high school student and helped push me toward studying history at all.
 To this day, imagining alternative history scenarios remains one of my preferred mental exercises to distract me as I fall asleep.
 In general, though, counterfactual history is typically considered little more than an entertaining trifle among serious historians.
-Even as an aficionado myself, it’s easy to understand why: for an evidence-based discipline that works with things as they are and have been, understanding things that are not or could have been is unmooring.
+Even as an aficionado myself, it’s easy to understand why: for an evidence-based discipline that works with things as they are and have been, understanding things that are not or only could have been is unmooring.

 On the other hand, overcorrection can be just as problematic.
 A counterfactual scenario which produces too-similar to near-identical results as the original timeline runs into issues of historical determinism: suggesting that broad forces, no matter the changes at play, would render the same result because certain events were inevitable.
-If I too only had a dollar for each time I’ve heard “was the Civil War inevitable?”
-Deterministic counterfactual scenarios may be avoided by, say, increasing the scope of the counterfactual difference, or establishing further temporal difference between the difference and would-be deterministic outcome—but at that point, a counterfactual scenario runs the risk of becoming an alternative one.
+If I, too, only had a dollar for each time I’ve heard “Was the Civil War inevitable?”
+Deterministic counterfactual scenarios may be avoided by, say, increasing the scope of the counterfactual difference or establishing further temporal difference between the difference and would-be deterministic outcome—but at that point, a counterfactual scenario runs the risk of becoming an alternative one.
 The line between counterfactual analysis and alternative fiction is incredibly thin.

-“…we need to think about what did not happen in order to think historically.
+“We need to think about what did not happen in order to think historically.
 Considering only what happened is ahistorical, because the past once contained larger possibilities, and part of the historian’s job is to make those possibilities visible; otherwise, all that is left for historians to do is to explain the inevitability of the present.
 The inevitability of the present violates the contingency of the past, which involves alternative choices and outcomes that could have produced alternative presents.
 To deny the contingency of the past deprives us of alternative futures, for the present is the future’s past.
 They are fictions, but necessary fictions.
 It is only by conceiving of alternative worlds that people in the past themselves imagined that we can begin to think historically, to escape the inevitability of the present, and get another perspective on issues that concern us still.”

 Evans may suggest that this conclusion is still unsatisfactory, but White’s focus on a broad development in economic history does diverge from Evan’s greatest criticism on great man-esque counterfactuals.
-I personally find White’s point to be well made: that while counterfactual scenarios are of a variable value in understanding historical outcomes, they may be of greater use in understanding how historical people thought.
+I personally find White’s point to be well made: while counterfactual scenarios are of variable value in understanding historical outcomes, they may be of greater use in understanding how historical people thought.
 Oftentimes, even in non-counterfactual history, determinism rears its head, as all historical narratives are written with a knowledge of what comes next.
-While this helps readers to understand how events led to others and created some of history’s most dramatic occurrences, it obscures the perspective of the era itself where the future was uncertain and undetermined.
+While this helps readers understand how events led to others and created some of history’s most dramatic occurrences, it obscures the perspective of the era itself where the future was uncertain and undetermined.